Select 3–4 Outfits to Show Your Brand Range

 • Organize your wardrobe in labeled garment bags or hangers for quick changes.

-• Pack touch-up items like a lint roller, brush, and face powder.
+• Pack touch-up items like a lint roller.

 When you arrive feeling ready, you’ll be able to focus on engaging with the camera — and that energy translates directly into stronger, more authentic portraits.